tapanyemre/BARI/README.md

 ## Author
-This guide is prepared by Yunus Emre Tapan in November 2024.
+This guide is prepared by Yunus Emre Tapan in December 2024.